EvidentSecurity/esp-sdk-ruby/docs/CustomSignatureResultsApi.md

 api_instance = ESP::CustomSignatureResultsApi.new

 opts = {
   filter: {'key' => "filter_example"}, # Hash<String, String> | Filter Params for Searching.
-Equality Searchable Attributes: [id, language, status]    Searchable Associations: [definition, region, external_account] See the filter parameter of the association's list action to see what attributes are searchable on each association.
-See Searching on Relationships for more information.
 See Searching Lists for more information.
-Example: filter: {name_eq: 'Bob'}
-  include: "include_example", # String | Objects that can be included in the response:  external_account,region,definition,alerts  See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response.
+See Including Objects for more information.
-  page: {'key' => "page_example"} # Hash<String, String> | Page Number and Page Size.
-Example: page: {number: 1, size: 20}
+  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
 }

 begin
-  #Get a list of Custom Signature/Results
+  #Get a list of CustomSignatureResults
   result = api_instance.list(opts)
   p result
 rescue ESP::ApiError => e